ilya-fedin/qtsni-theme/README.md

 ## Configuration, Usage

-To use the plugin in a flatpak package, just set `--env=QT_QPA_PLATFORMTHEME=qtsni` in `finish-args`.
-Then this package will get a working tray icon for a Qt5 program.
+To use the plugin in a flatpak package, just set `--env=QT_QPA_PLATFORMTHEME=qtsni` and `--talk-name=org.kde.StatusNotifierWatcher` in `finish-args`.
+After that this package will get a working tray icon for a Qt5 program.
+You may also want to support Ubuntu's indicator-application-service, then you need `--talk-name=com.canonical.indicator.application` and `--talk-name=org.ayatana.indicator.application` permissions.
 If, for some unknown reasons, the plugin is not loaded, we can debug the plugin by exporting `QT_DEBUG_PLUGINS=1`.
 Then, Qt5 will print detailed information and error messages about all plugins in the console when running any Qt5 programs.